REWILD-FIRE/rewild_fire_website/content/authors/Orzan/_index.md

 ---
 # Display name
-title: Giorgio Alberti
+title: Lorenzo Orzan

 # Full Name (for SEO)
-first_name: Giorgio
+first_name: Lorenzo
-last_name: Alberti
+last_name: Orzan

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Associate professor in Silviculture and Forest Management
+role: PhD candidate in Life and Environment

 # Organizations/Affiliations
 organizations: